Maarten11/information-retrieval-project/data/README.md

 # Project Data

-Here follows some explenation around the used data and how to set it up for the project.
+Here follows some explanation around the used data and how to set it up for the project.

 ## Setup